aleeza07/SQL-Insights-Database/README.md

 Mastered essential query commands:

-SELECT – Fetching data like a pro.
+1)SELECT – Fetching data like a pro.

-SELECT DISTINCT – Eliminating duplicates for clean results.
+2)SELECT DISTINCT – Eliminating duplicates for clean results.

-WHERE – Filtering data with precision.
+3)WHERE – Filtering data with precision.

 Got hands-on with operators (=, <>, >, <, LIKE, IN, etc.) to refine queries.